The Best Things to do in Khujand, Tajikistan

-Khujand Tajikistan is one of the oldest cities in Central Asia.
+This post is about the best things to do in Khujand, Tajikistan.
+Khujand is one of the oldest cities in Central Asia.
 The Persians, Greek settlers, Scythian tribes, the Arab caliphate, the Mongol Hordes and the Soviets all ruled this city at some point in time.

 Khujand was established by Cyrus the Great around 544 BC.
 His Aechemenid empire was the largest that the world had ever seen with its capital in Persepolis Iran.
 Hundreds of years later Alexander the Great defeated the Persians.
 He made it as far as Khujand that he renamed into Alexandria the furthest.